-(a) Boiling point decreases if external pressure is low but evaporation increase if external pressure is low.
+(a) Boiling point decreases if external pressure is low, but evaporation increases if external pressure is low.

-(b) Boiling can take place in closed as well as open vessel whereas evaporation takes place only in are open vessel.
+(b) Boiling can take place in closed and open vessels, whereas evaporation takes place only in an open vessel.

-(c) Evaporation takes place only from the surface whereas boiling involves formation of bubbles blow the surface.
+(c) Evaporation takes place only from the surface, whereas boiling involves the formation of bubbles below the surface.

-(d) Evaporation takes place at all temperatures whereas boiling takes place only at one particular temperature.
+(d) Evaporation occurs at all temperatures, whereas boiling occurs only at one particular temperature.